gilsjhonny/mytheresa-test/README.md

 - Used Redux for store managament to store:
   - Fetched movies from the homepage
   - Movies added to wishlist
--Used Redux ducks proposal for organizing reducers/action creator/side effects
+- Used Redux ducks proposal for organizing reducers/action creator/side effects
 - Fonts are loaded at page level

 ### SSR